 If you’re looking to call someone who lives in the same region as you, you won’t have to enter the area digits before you make the phone call – you simply enter the last eight numbers.

-To get an Australian landline number, you’ll have to organise with a telecommunications business to come out and install and/or connect the necessary wiring to connect you to the relevant network.
-Once you’ve purchased a telecommunications plan with the provider, and have the necessary equipment connected or installed, they’ll give you your landline number.
-It’s also worthwhile considering that most home phone lines are being replaced by the NBN, and may not be as readily available as they once were.
+To get a landline phone number in Australia, you’ll have to organise with a telecommunications business to come out and install and/or connect the necessary wiring.
+Once you’ve purchased a phone plan with a telco provider, and have the necessary equipment connected or installed, they’ll give you your landline number.
+It’s important to note that the existing copper wire used for home phone lines has mostly been replaced by the NBN‘s fibre network, and may not be as readily available.

 - 04xx xxx xxx